Mdhvince/reinforcement_learning_notes/note.md

 >- Use of __`𝐖⁻`__ to generate targets while changing __`𝐖`__ during a certain number of epochs
 >- Then we update __`𝐖⁻`__ with the latest version of __`𝐖`__ after n epochs
 >- Repeat

+### Some notes on Double-DQN Paper
+The problem: Q-learning or even DQN tend to learn too high action values, because it include a maximization step over estimated action values.
+If an error is done during estimation of Q(s, a), it is likely to be overestimated.

+if all are Q(s, a) are overestimated, it is not a problem because the relative action preference will stay the same.

+#### How is Double-DQN solves this ?
+in DQN, the target network action value estimate is written as follow:
+__`Yₜ = Rₜ₊₁ + γ * maxQ_target(Sₜ₊₁, a; 𝐖⁻)`__

+so here `Q_target(Sₜ₊₁, a; 𝐖⁻)` in an inference using the target network, then `maxQ_target(Sₜ₊₁, a; 𝐖⁻)` is selecting the action, then all of this is used to update the Q_target(s, a; 𝐖⁻) = `Yₜ` value estimate.
+for short, the DQN uses the same values both to select and to evaluate an action.
+An this makes it more likely to select overestimated values.

+The idea behind Double Q-learning is to decouple the selection from the evaluation.

+- Two value functions are learned by assigning them random experience to update one of the two.
+So we hawe 2 set of weight `𝐖` and `𝐖⁻`.
+- for each update, one run the inference to get the __action that yield max value__ : __`argmax(Q, (Sₜ₊₁, a; 𝐖))`__
+- and the other run the inference using that action in order the get the action value __`Q(Sₜ₊₁, argmax(Q, (Sₜ₊₁, a; 𝐖), 𝐖⁻)`__